Jhuighuy/TitSolver/tests/tit/geom/README.md

 # `tests/tit/geom`

-This directory contains tests for `tit::geom` library.
+This directory contains tests for the `tit::geom` library.